bigjohncodes/pwa-music-player/README.md

 Skins are expected to have a `:root {}` rule with at least one variable called `--back` set to the color of the background.
 This will be used at runtime, in JavaScript, by the app to apply the color to the visualizer and the title bar area.

-## What does the name mean?

-[Winamp](https://en.wikipedia.org/wiki/Winamp) was a very successful media player application for Microsoft Windows.
-PWAmp's name was inspired by it, we just replaced the `win` part with `PW` which are the 2 first letters of PWA (which stands for [Progressive Web App](https://learn.microsoft.com/microsoft-edge/progressive-web-apps-chromium/)).
-The name Webamp might have made more sense but was [already used](https://webamp.org/).

-You can think of this app as the "Progressive Web Amp".

 ## Song credits